A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Summary

-We then used this model and explored setting several model parameters based on the FIRE-2 cosmological simulations \citet{hopkins18}, namely the ISM depletion time, wind mass loading factor, wind specific energy, and halo inflow metallicity (Figure \ref{fig:params_FIRE}).
-We also parameterize the gas accretion efficiency at the halo virial radius which tends to be preferentially lower in dwarfs (left panel of Figure \ref{fig:logistics}).
-The fraction of cosmic accretion and SN wind energy that is in thermal form is also roughly parameterized: the former clearly decreases with $V_{\rm vir}$ and redshift while the latter clusters around $\sim0.35$ except in ultrafants where it trends towards $\sim1$ (middle two panels of Figure \ref{fig:logistics}).
-Finally, we assume that the largest CGM eddy size is of order the halo virial radius at early times but drops to the inner halo radius at late times (based on the argument that the primary driver of turbulence transitions from cosmic accretion to SN-driven winds).
+We then performed an initial calibration of the model by measuring many of its free parameters from the FIRE-2 cosmological hydrodynamical ``zoom-in'' simulations \citep{hopkins18}, namely the ISM depletion time, wind mass loading factor, wind specific energy, halo inflow metallicity, halo gas accretion efficiency and thermalization of accretion and wind energy.
+For model parameters that could not be directly constrained from the simulations such as the turbulence dissipation timescale and gas infall timescale, we make reasonable fiducial assumptions.
+In particular, we assume that the largest CGM eddy size is of order the halo virial radius at early times but drops to the inner halo radius at late times (based on the argument that the primary driver of turbulence transitions from cosmic accretion to SN-driven winds).
 This last assumption needs to be checked with future analysis of the simulations.
-Based on this calibration, we found that:
+We find that: